SagaSkoyere/Sentencio-Audio-Condense/README.md

 ## Potential Improvements
 - Support output formats beyond `.wav`.
 - Explore masking --> trimmed output for higher audio quality.
-- User-defined settings: buffer duration (default 1s) & speech threshold probability override.
+- User-defined settings: buffer duration & speech threshold probability override.
-- Option to trim beginning and ending of each file by a hardcoded duration (intro/outro songs).
+- Option to always trim beginning and ending of each file by a hardcoded duration (intro/outro songs).
 - Gracefully handle pointing at a single file (instead of a folder).

 ---